kbase/groups/design/textsearch.md

 ## Standard MongoDB indexing with simple tokenizing

+Add `private` and `public` fields to the MongoDB record that contain a merge of tokenized versions of the searchable fields.

 Pros:
 1. Can support separate indexes for private and public fields

 Cons:
 1. No stemming and stop words
 2. No ordering by relevance
-3. Likely thousands of index entries per group
+3. Likely thousands of index entries per group - slow create & update
+4. Makes group updates much more tricky (details not shown)
+5. Adding or removing a text search field may require reindexing all groups (see below)

 ## Standard MongoDB indexing with stemming and stop words

+Add `private` and `public` fields to the MongoDB record that contain a merge of tokenized versions, including stop words and stemming, of the searchable fields.

 In practice, this probably means making Lucene a dependency and using it for stemming & stop words.